 Community Reach Center provides walk-in counseling services to address emergency behavioral health issues for the north metro Denver area at Behavioral Health Urgent Care at 84th Ave.
 Neighborhood Health Center, 2551 W. 84th Ave. in Westminster - open 24/7/365.
 Whether it’s suicidal thoughts, depression, anxiety, drug and alcohol problems or family crisis, Behavioral Health Urgent Care can help you start problem-solving right away and connect you with resources to get you the help you need today.
 If you are in crisis, considering suicide or need help dealing with a crisis, call this toll-free number, 1-844-493-TALK (8255), or text TALK to 38255, to speak with a trained professional.
 Crisis counselors are standing by.
 Asking for help is a sign of strength, not weakness, and we can assure you that recovery is possible.

 Remember that suicidal thoughts are a sign of extreme distress.
 Even children who experience traumatic life events, such as abuse, bullying, or homelessness can feel overwhelmed and have suicidal thoughts.
-Colorado Crisis Services counselors are skilled at talking through a problem and connecting people of all ages with the resources they need.
+Behavioral Health Urgent Care has staff skilled at talking through a problem and connecting people of all ages with the resources they need.

 Suicide can be preventable.
 If you know someone who is considering suicide, do not leave him or her alone.
 Try to get your loved one to seek immediate help from his or her doctor, a hospital emergency room or call 911.
 Remove any access he or she may have to firearms or other potential tools for suicide, including medications.
 Support your loved one in engaging in mental health services, wellness planning and aftercare.